The name Pitsea can be traced back to the Domesday Book of

 connect to a new roundabout planned for Station Lane.
 The market then moved opposite to a former field

-on the south side of the High Road where it remained until the mid to late 1970s and is now situated to the rear
+on the south side of the High Road where it remained until the late 1970s when it moved to the rear

-During this time the Pitsea skyline was transformed when the controversial Pitsea flyover was completed in the
+During the 1970s the Pitsea skyline was transformed when the controversial Pitsea flyover was completed in the

 early 1970s.
 Basildon Development Corporation plans for the realignment of the A13 had been a high